 Unilever works to create a better future every day.
 We help people feel good, look good and get more out of life with brands and services that are good for them and good for others.
 Unilever is one of the world’s leading suppliers of fast moving consumer goods with strong operations in more than 100 countries and sales in 180.
 Consumers buy 170 billion Unilever packs around the world every year, and our products are used over two billion times a day.

-Our portfolio includes some of the world’s best known and most loved brands including twelve €1 billion brands, and global leadership in many categories in which we operate.
+Our portfolio includes some of the world’s best known and most loved brands including twelve €1 billion brands, and global leadership in many divisions in which we operate.
 The portfolio features iconic brands such as: Knorr, Hellmann’s, Lipton, Dove, Vaseline, Persil, Cif, Marmite and Pot Noodle.
 We have around 167,000 employees in over 100 countries, and generated annual sales of €44.3 billion in 2010.
 For more information about Unilever and its brands, please visit www.unilever.com

 Unilever is Leader in the Food Producers sector in the Dow Jones Sustainability World Indexes for the 13th year running.
 We are included in the FTSE4Good Index Series and attained a top environmental score of 5, leading to inclusion in the FTSE4Good Environmental Leaders Europe 40 Index.
 We are also ranked 7th in the Global 100 Most Sustainable Corporations in the World, a list compiled by Corporate Knights Magazine.
 We achieved Platinum Plus standard in the UK’s Business in the Community Corporate Responsibility Index 2009, were named Company of the Year in 2010.